 Hello from Colorado!

-In July, Bill and I will be traveling half-way around the world, with the non-profit organization Food for the Hungry in partnership with Pathways Church to a remote village in Rwanda.
-We are humbly reaching out to our family and friends to raise money in support of this community that is close to our hearts.
+Pathways Church to a remote village in Rwanda.
+We are humbly reaching out to our family and friends to

 The village of Nyabikiri is in the East part of the country, and where young, smiley 13-year old Florence (photo attached) lives with her family.
 I was introduced to her four years ago, when Bill and I each decided to sponsor a child through Food for the Hungry and we have been in communication ever since.
 I pray that she knows I love her.
 She is a smart girl who loves singing and playing games with her friends.
 She has a beautiful smile and loves her family.